The Colóns (2000s tag team)

 The Colóns were a Puerto Rican professional wrestling tag team who consisted of real-life brothers, Carlito and Primo.
 The team worked for World Wrestling Entertainment (WWE).
 They were the first-ever Unified WWE Tag Team Champions, being holders of both the WWE Tag Team Championship and World Tag Team Championship.

 Their father is former professional wrestler Carlos Colón Sr., and they initially began teaming together in his promotion, World Wrestling Council and held the WWC World Tag Team Championship.
 In 2008, they began teaming together in WWE, when Primo debuted on SmackDown alongside his brother.
 In their debut as a tag team within the promotion, they defeated then-WWE Tag Team Champions Curt Hawkins and Zack Ryder.
 This win earned them a title opportunity two weeks later, in which they were also successful.
 At WrestleMania XXV they became the first team to unify both tag team title sets by defeating John Morrison and The Miz.

 History

-World Wrestling Council
+World Wrestling Council (2001-2003, 2008, 2009)

-The Colóns initially began teaming in their father's company, World Wrestling Council (WWC) to defeat the tag team of Thunder and Lightning for the WWC World Tag Team Championship on March 16, 2002.
+The Colóns initially began teaming in their father's company, World Wrestling Council (WWC) in 2001.
+They defeated the tag team of Thunder and Lightning for the WWC World Tag Team Championship on March 16, 2002.
 They lost the title to Thunder and Lightning the following day.
+They teamed together until 2003 when Carlito signed with the WWE.

+While Carilto was still with WWE, they reunited with and teamed with their cousin Epico Colon on January 6, 2008 when they defeated Chris Masters, Ron Killings and Black Pain.

 At Lockout 2009, the brothers performed in the promotion for the first time since teaming in WWE.
 Although they were not booked in a match, The Colóns hosted a segment of Carlito's Cabana with David Sierra as the invited guest.
 In this segment, the promotion tried to explain why Eddie was renamed to "Primo", claiming that he wanted to preserve Eddie Guerrero's legacy by not using his actual name.
 On May 20, 2009, The Colóns issued an open challenge to any tag team for Aniversario 2009, the promotion's anniversary event.